bolanosdev/cookiecutter-go-mux/README.md

 To learn how to create additional migrations refer to <a href="https://github.com/golang-migrate/migrate/blob/master/database/postgres/TUTORIAL.md" target="_blank">golang-migrate documentation</a>

-Once you have the database setup the way you wanted with your migrations, go ahead and create as many functions you want on the <a href="https://github.com/bolanosdev/cookiecutter-go-mux/blob/main/%7B%7B%20cookiecutter.service_name%20%7D%7D/db/sql/accounts.go#L13">sql</a> folder to perform db operations.
+Once you have the database setup the way you wanted with your migrations, go ahead and create as many functions you want on the <a href="https://github.com/bolanosdev/cookiecutter-go-mux/blob/main/%7B%7B%20cookiecutter.service_name%20%7D%7D/db/sql/accounts_store.go#L13">sql</a> folder to perform db operations.

 We decided to write our DB models/operations instead of using a sql generator such as <a href="https://github.com/sqlc-dev/sqlc">sqlc</a>, but feel free to add it if you want, that is why we follow similar folder structure.

 ## Logging

-You can use any logging library you want, we just configured a <a href="https://github.com/bolanosdev/cookiecutter-go-mux/blob/main/%7B%7B%20cookiecutter.service_name%20%7D%7D/cmd/middleware/logging.go" target="_blank">logging middleware</a> to write some statistics of each request http_logger: {timestamp, uri, status_code, request, trace_id, duration}.
+You can use any logging library you want, we added a custom logging middleware, <a href="https://github.com/bolanosdev/cookiecutter-go-mux/blob/main/%7B%7B%20cookiecutter.service_name%20%7D%7D/service/middleware/logger.go" target="_blank">logging middleware</a> to write some basic statistics of each request http_logger: {timestamp, uri, status_code, request, trace_id, duration}, and a <a href="https://github.com/bolanosdev/cookiecutter-go-mux/blob/main/%7B%7B%20cookiecutter.service_name%20%7D%7D/service/handlers/handlers.go">Error Handler</a> to catch/log and report errors to sentry.

 Notes:

-- The trace_id should match the parent jaeger trace_id
+- The every log should also include a jaeger trace_id and sentry event_id.
 - If you want to exclude routes you can add them to the app.yaml observability ignored_paths list.
-- If you want the request body to not be included on the request you can add it to the app.yaml observability.sensitive_paths list. (do this if you do not want your logs to include sensitive information)

 <p>
   Example: <br/>